pdfliberation/NYC_Economic_Unemployment/README.md

 Data source: http://www.nycedc.com/resources/economic-research-analysis/economic-snapshots

-Other tables in the pdf files can be extracted in similar way.
+Other tables in the pdf files can be extracted by changing getData function.

 Before running the programs, you need to